 Learn More about Dental Implants

 Are missing teeth compromising your quality of life?
 If so, find out what dental implants can do for you.
+Dr. Fatse is a fellow of the Academy of General Dentistry, a distinction that less than five percent of all dentists have obtained.
+Dr. Scovic is a member of the American Academy of Implant Dentistry.
+Both are recognized for their specialized training and advanced capabilities in the realms of cosmetic and restorative dentistry.
 To schedule an appointment, contact us online or give us a call at (203) 268-5051.

 "What a great dentist!
 I have been coming here for years and he never disappoints.
 The staff is friendly and knowledgeable, the doctor is very flexible with his appointments, and he's speedy yet thorough.
 I would recommend him to anyone in the area!"Kristen L.